-Inside: Learn powerful researched-based everyday habits and strategies that will help to lower the occurrence of childhood anxiety.
+Inside: Learn powerful researched-based everyday habits and strategies that will help to lower a child’s anxiety and stress.

 As a child and family therapist, I hear the following statements often.